Last updated: April 27, 2026

 Marion County's coal mining communities, including Whitwell, Victoria, Orme, Inman, and Needmore, operated mines from the 1870s through the late 20th century.
 The worst documented disaster was the No. 21 Mine explosion at Whitwell on December 8, 1981, which killed 13 miners when a cigarette lighter ignited a pocket of methane gas.
 The Tennessee Consolidated Coal Company (operating through subsidiary Grundy Mining Company) was found liable for failures in ventilation, evacuation, and smoking enforcement.
 A 1983 lawsuit settlement paid approximately $10 million to survivors' families.
 The mine closed in 1997.

 The broader Appalachian mining folklore tradition includes "Tommy Knockers," spirits of men killed in previous accidents who warn current miners of danger by knocking on rock.
 The tradition has Cornish mining origins and was carried to Appalachian coal fields by immigrant miners.
 In some communities, miners left the last bite of food from their lunch pail in the mine as an offering.
-Whether this specific tradition was practiced in Marion County's coal camps is undocumented, but it was widespread across the Tennessee and Kentucky coal fields where Marion County miners worked and trained.
-Marion County-specific Tommy Knocker accounts have not been identified in published sources.
+The tradition was widespread across the Tennessee and Kentucky coal fields where Marion County miners worked and trained.

 Granny Women and Folk Medicine